TheNightdrivingAvenger/ICMPTracert/README.md

 This program uses non-unicode WinAPI functions, so **using unicode domain names won't work**.
 Only *IPv4* is supported (both your PC and target node must support IPv4).

-**_YOUR FIREWALL MAY (AND MOST LIKELY WILL) SUSPEND INCOMING ICMP "TTL expired" PACKAGES_**, so if the program doesn't work, you cant try to set up your firewall properly, add the program to exceptions, or simply turn it off while using the program.
+**_YOUR FIREWALL MAY (AND MOST LIKELY WILL) SUSPEND INCOMING ICMP "TTL expired" PACKAGES_**, so if the program doesn't work, you can try to set up your firewall properly, add the program to exceptions, or simply turn it off while using the program.

 ## How to build
 *Developed with Pelles C for Windows v9.00.*